 The PharmaLink Strategic Committee is made up of the following FDA officials and industry experts who provide strategic guidance and insight to topics and trends that inform the PharmaLink agenda each year.

-Grace Breen has over 30 years of experience in the pharmaceutical industry and is currently Executive Advisor to the CEO at SCA Pharma.
-She is the former Head of Quality for SCA Pharma and previous to this position, she held global leadership roles at Impax, Hospira, and Catalent Pharma Solutions.
-Breen has extensive Quality and Compliance expertise that spans API’s, solid oral and parenteral dosage forms, and infusion devices.
-At SCA Pharma, a 503B outsourcing company, Breen led a cGMP cultural transformation.
-At Impax, she implemented a contemporary and integrated Quality and Compliance strategy; while at Hospira, she led a global Commercial Quality group that focused on the needs and satisfaction of the customer.
+Grace Breen is a consultant with over 30 years of experience in the pharmaceutical industry.
+She is the former Head of Quality for SCA Pharma and had held global leadership roles at Impax, Hospira, and Catalent.
+Grace has Quality and Compliance expertise spanning API’s, solid oral and parenteral dosage forms, and infusion devices.
+At SCA Pharma, a 503B outsourcing company, Grace led a cGMP cultural transformation; at Impax, she implemented a contemporary and integrated Quality and Compliance strategy; and at Hospira, she led a global Commercial Quality team that focused on the needs and satisfaction of the customer.

-Breen holds a post-graduate diploma in pharmaceutical manufacturing technology from Trinity College Dublin, Ireland; a master’s degree in chemistry from Dublin City University, Ireland; and a bachelor’s degree in chemistry from University College Cork, Ireland.
-She is a Qualified Person (QP) under EU law.
+Grace earned a post-graduate diploma in Pharmaceutical Manufacturing Technology from Trinity College Dublin, Ireland; an M.S in Chemistry from Dublin City University, Ireland; and a B.S. in Chemistry from University College Cork, Ireland.
+She is eligible to act as Qualified Person (QP) under EU law.

 Jennifer L. Brown

 Senior Director, Global Regulatory Affairs Chemistry, Manufacturing and Controls, Pfizer Inc